KurtXiaoZ/test-optimization-techstories-jamxj2xgjzvo/README.md

 ## What is TechStories?

 TechStories is a simple web application that allows users to post stories about technology.
 Users can also comment on stories and upvote stories and comments.
 The application is written using Next.js and uses a PostgreSQL database to store data.
-It also uses a Node.js microservice to serve inspirational quotes.
+It also uses a Node.js microservice to serve inspirational quotes.jiji

 ### Technology used